prataprc/prataprc.github.io/_posts/2016-04-11-error-handling.md

 error handling shall not interfere with code composability - [rust-doc](https://doc.rust-lang.org/book/error-handling.html)

-if types are aligned then functions are composable, and they say algebraic-data-types is a clean solution rather than multi-value returns, but their error handling seem to be an ongoing story ?
+If types are aligned then functions are composable, and they say algebraic-data-types is a clean solution rather than multi-value returns, but their error handling seem to be an ongoing story ?